 The bus is the better option and is a must in the hot summer months.
 The 101 bus route, operated by Transportes Sul do Tejo (TST), departs from Cacilhas bus station and stops in front of the Cristo Rei complex.

-The Boca do Vento Elevator ascends 50m and costs €1.50, but the final 2km walk to Cristo Rei is not very scenic, through dilapidated residential streets.
+The Boca do Vento Elevator ascends 50m and costs €1.50, but the final 2km walk to Cristo Rei is not very scenic, passing through dilapidated residential streets.

 The Terreiro do Paço ferry terminal is on the southern edge of the Praça do Comércio and is served to the blue metro line.
 The Paço to Barreiro is the longest ferry route and uses the faster catamarans.
 This route provides the best views over Alfama and the eastern side of Lisbon, but Barreiro is simply a ferry terminal and a non-descript town.

 Discover more of Lisbon with our most popular guides